remy/remysharp.com/public/blog/cost-of-a-slide-deck.md

 First of all: [you do not pay your own way](https://remysharp.com/2014/03/07/youre-paying-to-speak). **Absolutely not.** The very minimum you should be offered is travel and hotel costs covered (if applicable, i.e. If it's a local meet up you probably can go without a hotel).

-If should be your choice to turn down this expense.
+It should be your choice to turn down this expense.
 I've written passionately about this (link earlier), so do take a moment to read that too if you're unsure.

 Should you charge and how much?